Skip to content

 Stucco Champions contractor holding a finishing trowel, indicating that applying new stucco over an existing color coat is possible with proper preparation.

-If your home has an existing color coat stucco finish and you are wondering whether you can apply new stucco over it, the answer is Yes\u2014but only with the right preparation.
-Whether you are refreshing your home\u2019s look or repairing existing stucco, understanding material compatibility, application techniques, and texture options is key to achieving a durable and seamless finish.
+If your home has an existing, dated color coat stucco finish and you are wondering whether you can apply a brand new layer of stucco directly over it, the answer is Yes—but only with the right preparation.

-In this guide, Stucco Champions, Southern California\u2019s leading stucco experts, break down how to properly re-stucco over a color coat, including material recommendations, cost estimates, and professional insights.
+In this guide, Stucco Champions breaks down how to properly re-stucco over a color coat, including the absolute rules of material matching.

 Free Assessment